Ilia-Masiha/freesha/backend/misc/docs.md

     ]
   }
   ```
   All of the properties are optional, but the request body must contain at least one property.
 Including a property but leaving it empty (`""` or `[]`) is the equivalent of removing that record from the user's profile.
 Dates like `birthDate` can't set to be `""`, instead you have to set it as `null`.
-No `startDate` can be null but any `endDate` can be null.
+No `startDate` can be `null` but any `endDate` can be `null`.
 Dates must be in the `YYYY-MM-DD` format.
   Response body will contain a `message` about the result of your request.
 If successful, `data` will also contain information about the updated user.
 Response body will be in this format (If status code is `200`):
   ```json
   RESPONSE BODY